 CALL FOR ABSTRACTS:

-The Program & Planning Committee of the Privacy Law Scholars Conference invites submission of abstracts for the 15th annual conference (PLSC 2022) to be held in person on Thursday and Friday, June 2 and 3, 2022 at Northeastern University in Boston, Massachusetts.
+The Program & Planning Committee of the Privacy Law Scholars Conference invites abstract submissions for the 16th annual conference (PLSC 2023) to be held in person on Thursday and Friday, June 1 and 2, 2023 at the University of Colorado Law School in Boulder, Colorado.

 What is PLSC?

 PLSC is a paper workshop conference.
 It offers no opportunity or obligation to publish.
 The goal is to provide support for in-progress scholarship related to information privacy law.
 To do so, PLSC assembles a wide array of privacy law scholars, policymakers, and practitioners who engage in scholarship.
 Scholars from non-law disciplines—including but not limited to surveillance studies, technology studies, feminist and queer studies, information studies, critical race studies, social sciences, humanities, and computer science—are critical participants in this interdisciplinary field.
 We follow a format in which a discussant, rather than the author, introduces and leads a discussion on a paper.
 There are no panels or talking heads; attendees read papers in advance and offer constructive feedback as full participants in the workshop.
 Having your paper accepted is NOT a requirement for attending and contributing to the conference, and indeed many attendees do not present a paper.

 What do we mean by “Privacy”?